ZotPlus/zotero-citations/README.md

   the [commonmark spec](http://spec.commonmark.org/0.22/#matches) says it needs to be case-folded, so you can only use this form if your citekeys are lowercase ascii.
 * Regular links (\[\(Heyns, 2014\)\]\(#heyns2014\)) do not have this lowercase-ascii limitation, but they do not include the "title" attribute in the generated link.
+This 'works' because such links are in fact internal anchors in an HTML document; if you actually want to use internal anchors in your document and not have this plugin mess with them, disable "parse anchor links" in the options.

 ## Visual picking of citations